 - A worker rendered resignation under limited period contract with reason of pregnancy, filed prior notice of one month, which is already lapsed.
 However, the employer is demanding the amount of 3 months salary from the worker.
 What is the provision?

-- Answer: If the employee decides to resign under a limited contract, he or she is legally mandated to pay 45 days of basic salary to the employer, not three months of salary.
+- Answer: If the employee decides to resign under a limited contract, he/she shall be required to compensate the employer for any damage the latter sustains as a result, provided that the amount of compensation shall not exceed half a month wage for three months or for the remaining period of the contract, whichever is shorter, unless otherwise stipulated in the contract.
 Please note that the employer under Article 124 is prohibited from terminating an employee due to health deficiency.
 A working woman, however, is entitled under Article 30 forty five (45) days, including before and after delivery, provided that she has continuously worked for at least one year for the company.

 - Question No. 7

-- A group of workers filed a complaint at the Ministry of Human Resources and Emiratization but the legal officer appeared to favor the employer.
+- A group of workers filed a complaint at the Ministry of Human Resources and Emiratisation or MOHRE but the legal officer appeared to favor the employer.
 The legal officer then immediately endorsed our case to the court.
 Unfortunately, we lost in court due to the recommendation of the legal officer.
-Do we still have the right to report directly to the labor relation manager at the Ministry of Human Resource and Emiratization for reconsideration in this regard?
+Do we still have the right to report directly to the labor relation manager at the Ministry of Human Resource and Emiratisation for reconsideration in this regard?

-- Answer: If the complaint(s) loses a case in the Dubai Court, he or she can still seek appeal from the Dubai Court by resubmitting a complaint form through Tasheel Typing Centers in the UAE.
+- Answer: If the complaint(s) loses a case in the Dubai Court, he or she can still seek appeal from the Dubai Court by resubmitting a complaint form through Tasheel Centers in the U.A.E.

 - Question No. 8